Degrees in Human Services

 Doctoral programs in human services frequently focus on management or administrative roles compared to the clinical training you find at the master’s level.

-• Doctor of Human Services – The DHS degree is a relatively new doctorate in the field.
+- Doctor of Human Services: The DHS degree is a relatively new doctorate in the field.
 Where a PhD focuses more heavily on research and academic applications, the DHS focuses on applied studies in human services.
 It’s a professional doctorate aimed at individuals who plan to work effectively as managers and high-level practitioners in the field, as opposed to researchers or academic positions.

-• Doctor of Education – The EdD is an uncommon type of human services doctorate.
+- Doctor of Education: The EdD is an uncommon type of human services doctorate.
 But it’s one that makes a lot of sense for anyone who plans to specialize with a human services degree for jobs in schools or the field of education.
 Like the DHS, it’s a professional doctorate, designed to prepare graduates for real-world applications of human services theory.
 But unlike the more general DHS, the EdD is focused specifically on applications in the world of education.

 As a practical matter, the advanced education you get with any of these degrees will qualify you for all doctoral-level human services jobs.
 There are many PhDs working in hands-on clinical positions, and DHS grads who are professors or who work in educational settings.
-The choice of degree has more implication for the ease of finding resources and support in your selected field of study.
+The choice of degree has more implications for the ease of finding resources and support in your selected field of study.

 Doctoral Dissertations Put a Stamp on Your Career